Hyperspherical Autoencoder for High-Fidelity Image Reconstruction and Generation: Hyperspherical Autoencoder (HAE)

-These observations suggest that semantic information in the latent space is primarily encoded in the \emph{direction} rather than the \emph{norm}.
-Motivated by this property, we propose to perform Riemannian Flow Matching~\citep{chen2023riemannianfm} on a patch-wise spherical manifold, explicitly removing the redundant radial degree of freedom.
-By constraining the generative process to directional variations, the model searches over a reduced and more semantically meaningful space, leading to more efficient training dynamics.
+This stark contrast provides empirical proof that the core semantic and structural information in our latent space is predominantly encoded within the directional (angular) component.
+Motivated by this foundational property, we propose to perform Riemannian Flow Matching~\citep{chen2023riemannianfm} strictly on a patch-wise spherical manifold.

-In our setting, the latent space is modeled as a product manifold of $N$ hyperspheres:
+Formally, we model the latent space as a product manifold of $N$ hyperspheres:

 Each patch-level latent $\mathbf{x}^{(i)} \in \mathbb{R}^C$ is therefore constrained to lie on a sphere of fixed radius $R$.
 Instead of linear interpolation in Euclidean space, we define the interpolation path between $\mathbf{x}_0$ and $\mathbf{x}_1$ along the geodesic of the spherical manifold.
 For each patch index $i$, the geodesic interpolation at time $t \in [0,1]$ is given by